Get updates about Mission Investing in your inbox

 We have two types of mission investments:

 Our mission-related investments (MRIs) are designed to achieve market-rate investment returns, while also advancing the positive goals we target in our grantmaking.
 Our original commitment was $30M.
-We’ve deployed $60.4M in MRI investments to managers who make investments seeking market-rate returns that advance good jobs and financial capability.
+We’ve deployed 13 MRI investments—totaling $66.4M—to managers who make investments seeking market-rate returns that advance good jobs and financial capability.

 Our program-related investments (PRIs) prioritize social outcomes over profit and provide less-than-market-rate returns.
 Our original commitment was $10M.
-We’ve deployed $22.4M in PRI investments to organizations providing capital and support to new and growing business.
+We’ve deployed 34 PRI investments—totaling $22.4M—to organizations providing capital and support to new and growing business.

 How Our Mission Investments Are Distinctive

 Few foundations are rigorously measuring their mission investing or have measured it for as long as we have (for more than 15 years).
 We also work with managers to measure the impact of these investments.

 MRIs and PRIs support not only our mission, but also are aligned with our grantmaking strategy and its two outcomes: more good jobs and increased financial capability.

 The commitment of 10 percent of our endowment for mission investing is larger than that of most foundations, as is the $45M we’ve invested to MRI funding; most foundations only fund PRIs.

 Our Values and ImpactWe actively search for investment managers whose values align with our own, including rural community investment and funding opportunities not ordinarily considered for mission investing.

 Our staff are experienced in the work, good speakers, and steeped in the knowledge of how mission investing is done.